glpi-project/docdev/source/sourcecode.rst

 A directory named ``glpi`` will bre created where you've issued the clone.

-Then - if you did not already - you will have to create a fork of the repository on your github account; using the `Fork` button from the `GLPi's Github page <https://github.com/glpi-project/glpi/>`_.
+Then - if you did not already - you will have to create a fork of the repository on your github account; using the `Fork` button from the `GLPI's Github page <https://github.com/glpi-project/glpi/>`_.
 This will take a few moments, and you will have a repository created, `{you user name}/glpi - forked from glpi-project/glpi`.

 Add your fork as a remote from the cloned directory: